title: “Fasting for Muscle Gain: The Science-Backed Guide”

 Mistake #3: Ignoring Recovery

 Fasting can be a stressor on the body.
 Ensure you’re getting adequate sleep, managing stress, and allowing for proper recovery between training sessions.
+Pair it with tools like Red Light Therapy for enhanced cellular repair.

 Advanced Strategies and Protocols